MOMIND/MOMIND/README.md

 - In React ES6 there are no mixins; use [these](http://blog.jamiter.com/2016/01/28/es6-classes-with-react-mixin-meteor-1-3/) [techniques](http://egorsmirnov.me/2015/09/30/react-and-es6-part4.html) to create Higher-Order Components.
 - Use `ReactMixIn(Class.prototype, ReactMeteorData);` at EOF for Meteor Reactive Data mixin support.
 - Use `Class.probTypes = {};` and `Class.defaultProps = {};` at EOF for props.
+- Use SASS/SCSS instead of plain CSS.
+WIll be converted automatically.
 - Extend from MoComponent for easier import management, binds and props *(not yet implemented)*.

 Note: Explicit arrow functions, (static) properties initialization, annotations, `::bind` are not yet supported by the transpiler because they are part of ES7+.